 Desertification is an increasingly widespread problem as climate change modifies weather patterns, leaving people to deal with hyperarid conditions.
-The Sahara Desert is no exception, covering 9.2 million square kilometers throughout 11 countries and steadily growing.
+The Sahara Desert is no exception, steadily growing across 11 countries and soon to cover more.
 Here, we take a look at the past, present and future of the Sahara, based on a 2018 study by Natalie Thomas and Sumant Nigam.

 The Sahara Desert formed around 7 million years ago, as a great dust bowl sitting where the Tethys sea once soaked.
 This huge body of water separated the two supercontinents, Laurasia and Gondwana, resulting from the cleaving of Pangea by tectonic forces.
 Their pieces were shuffled, and the African plate slammed into the south-western Eurasian plate, creating the Alps and Himalayas, and enclosing part of the Tethys sea.
 Time flew by, and as the sea kept losing ground, it shrunk into the Mediterranean.